The Method of Gaps: Exact Expressions for the Generalization Error of Supervised Learning Algorithms: Statistical Supervised Machine Learning

-The problem of supervised machine learning boils down to devising an algorithm that takes as input a training dataset, as~$\vect{z}$ in~\eqref{EqTheDataSet}, and outputs a model~$\vect{\theta}$, with certain probability to satisfy some performance metric.
-The notion of \emph{machine learning algorithm} is formally introduced hereunder. \begin{definition}[Algorithm] A conditional probability measure~$P_{\vect{\Theta} | \vect{Z}} \in \triangle\left(\set{M}| \left( \set{X} \times \set{Y} \right)^{n} \right)$ is said to represent a supervised machine learning algorithm. \end{definition}
+The problem of supervised machine learning boils down to devising an algorithm that takes as input a training dataset, as~$\vect{z}$ in~\eqref{EqTheDataSet}, and outputs a model~$\vect{\theta}$, with certain probability, to satisfy some performance metric.
+The notion of \emph{machine learning algorithm} is formally introduced hereunder. \begin{definition}[Algorithm] A conditional probability measure~$P_{\vect{\Theta} | \vect{Z}} \in \triangle\left(\set{M}| \left( \set{X} \times \set{Y} \right)^{n} \right)$ is said to represent a supervised machine learning algorithm that can be trained with $n$ data points. \end{definition}

 Let~$P_{\vect{\Theta} | \vect{Z}} \in \triangle\left(\set{M}| \left( \set{X} \times \set{Y} \right)^{n} \right)$ be an algorithm.
 Hence, the instance of such an algorithm trained upon the dataset~$\vect{z}$ in~\eqref{EqTheDataSet} is denoted by~$P_{\vect{\Theta} | \vect{Z} = \vect{z}}$, which is simply a probability measure in~$\triangle\left( \set{M}\right)$.